Academic Calendar 2025-2026

 Computing Course List

-The following list contains courses offered through other Departments.
+The following list may contain courses offered through other Departments.
 In accordance with Academic Regulation 2.6 (Access to Classes), students do not have enrolment priority in all of these courses.
 Access to these courses may only be made available during the Open Enrolment period, and then only if space permits.

 CISC_Subs